 VA's National Pain Management Strategy provides a system-wide standard of care to reduce suffering from preventable pain.
-As part of that strategy, the department's pain research portfolio covers a wide range of topics, from drug discovery to complementary and integrative treatments, to the impact of pain on daily function and quality of life.
-The strategy helps set the direction of VA pain research, which in turn helps inform and refine the strategy.
+As part of that strategy, the department's pain research portfolio covers a wide range of topics, from drug discovery, to complementary and integrative treatments, to the impact of pain on daily function and quality of life.
+The national program guides the direction of VA pain research, which in turn helps inform patient care.

-For patients interested in treatments other than medication, or in addition to medication, complementary and integrative medicine is a popular option.
-A wide range of these therapies and treatments, such as acupuncture and yoga, are proving valuable in helping Veterans manage their pain.
+Complementary and integrative health has been shown to be an effective alternative or addition to pain medication for many patients.
+A wide range of CIH therapies, such as acupuncture and yoga, are proving valuable in helping Veterans manage their pain.

 VA researchers are working to develop new approaches to alleviate Veterans' pain, which may result from spinal cord injury, burns, amputations, traumatic brain injury, cancer, or musculoskeletal conditions.
 Some types of chronic pain, such as the nerve pain experienced by many people with spinal cord injury, are very difficult to treat.

-VA's Pain, Research, Informatics, Medical Comorbidities, and Education (PRIME) Center, part of the VA Connecticut Healthcare System, conducts research to improve pain care and sponsors educational activities for Veterans and clinical staff.
+Pain, Research, Informatics, Medical comorbidities, and Education (PRIME) Center—VA's Pain, Research, Informatics, Medical comorbidities, and Education (PRIME) Center, part of the VA Connecticut Healthcare System, conducts research to improve pain care and sponsors educational activities for Veterans and clinical staff.
 The PRIME Center's goals include advancing scientific knowledge and significantly impacting the care of Veterans living with pain and associated chronic conditions, such as depression or PTSD.

-VA's Chronic Pain Rehabilitation Program, located at the James A. Haley Veterans Hospital in Tampa, Fla., is a nationally known center for chronic pain research, treatment, and education.
-The CPRP is the only Commission on Accreditation of Rehabilitation Facilities (CARF) inpatient pain treatment center in the VA system.
+Tampa VAMC Chronic Pain Rehabilitation Program—VA's Chronic Pain Rehabilitation Program, located at the James A. Haley Veterans Hospital in Tampa, Florida, is a nationally known center for chronic pain research, treatment, and education.
+The CPRP is the only Commission on Accreditation of Rehabilitation Facilities inpatient pain treatment center in the VA system.

 The CPRP is a referral-based program for Veterans with chronic pain, including those living out-of-state.
 It offers inpatient and outpatient rehabilitation programs to help Veterans manage their chronic pain condition.

-The Center for Health Equity Research and Promotion (CHERP) is a VA Health Services Research and Development Center of Innovation whose mission is to advance the quality and equity of health and health care for vulnerable Veteran populations.
+Center for Health Equity Research and Promotion—The Center for Health Equity Research and Promotion (CHERP) is a VA Health Services Research and Development (HSR&D) Center of Innovation whose mission is to advance the quality and equity of health and health care for vulnerable Veteran populations.
 CHERP's research focuses on vulnerable Veteran populations, including those who face potential discrimination because of race, ethnicity, or social status, and those at risk for disparities in health or health care due to other physical or mental conditions.